-(a) to analyse Relative Telomere Length (RTL) in blood samples taken from patients during peri-operative chemotherapy for operable gastric or gastro-oesophageal junction adenocarcinoma.
-This will allow us to determine if the baseline (pretreatment) RTL correlates with patient outcome as measured by relapse-free (RFS) and overall survival (OS).
+(a) To analyse Relative Telomere Length (RTL) in blood samples taken from patients during chemotherapy for advanced gastro-oesophageal adenocarcinoma.
+This will allow us to determine if the baseline (pretreatment) RTL correlates with tumour response i.e. to determine if the baseline RTL predicts tumours that are sensitive or resistant to chemotherapy.

-The secondary objectives of this study are:
+The secondary objective of this study is: